jRayze/news/README.md

 ### 2. Add dropdown fields to filter by category and date

 ### 3. Add a page with a form to create a piece of news
-You do not need to actually save it, just create the placeholder for the function to store it, and log the piece of news in the console.
+You do not need to actually store the content of the form, just create a placeholder function that logs the piece of news in the console.
-Do not handle image upload, only title and description.
+The form does not have to handle images.